 Whether you are an inland surfer or a coastal living wave chaser there are inevitably going to be times like these, small pulses of long range swells come and go but on the whole there’s a serious lack of surf.
-We’ve come up with some fun alternatives to pass the time.
+We’ve come up with some fun alternative beach activities to pass the time.

 Snorkelling will still satisfy your need to be in the ocean and with the current lack of waves, the visibility is incredible.
 Its amazing what you can see if you head to the Devon, Cornwall and Welsh coastlines, the underwater world is truly fascinating.
 Who knows you may get to see a seal or two.
 Click here to view Circle One snorkel sets.